TheKnightReport - ESPN FPI projects remaining Rutgers Football 2020 schedule

 ESPN FPI projects remaining Rutgers Football 2020 schedule

-This past weekend the Rutgers Football team suffered a tough 37-21 loss to the No. 17 ranked Indiana Hoosiers in the team's home opener.
-The Scarlet Knights are still favored in two of the team's final six games.
+This past weekend the Rutgers Football team suffered another tough loss this week as they lost 49-27 to the No. 3 ranked Ohio State Buckeyes.
+Despite the back to back losses, the Scarlet Knights are still favored in two of the team's final five games.

-Thanks to the ESPN FPI, there is now an analytical way to predict the victor of each college football game in the entire nation.
-For those that aren't familiar with the FPI, you can read the definition of the index here.

-Football Power Index (abbreviated as FPI) is a predictive rating system developed by ESPN that measures team strength and uses it to forecast game and season results in American football.
-Each team’s FPI rating is composed of predictive offensive, defensive, and special teams value, as measured by a function of expected points added (EPA).
-That rating is the basis for FPI’s game-level and season-level projections.

 In the chart below, you can see the likelihood of Rutgers Football winning each of their games on the 2020 football schedule.